bitplane/bitplane.net/log/2026/05/rars/index.md

 occasions.
 Putting a comment in the source would have prevented this.

-Another thing, Claude's reviews, specially the UAT reviews, got deep into the details but missed the most obvious thing - that the UX was terrible.
-It caught inconsistencies and errors, but until I specifically said "tell me why this is shit UX", it didn't recommend anything to do with that despite it being the main goal.
+Another thing, Claude's reviews, specially the UAT reviews, got deep into the details but missed the most obvious thing - that the UX was a terrible mass of machine readable noise.
+It caught inconsistencies and errors, but until I specifically said "tell me why this is shit UX", it didn't recommend anything to do with that despite UX being the main goal.
 This applies to other areas too, they have blind spots by default that can probably be solved with agent skills or a bit of "uwotm8" in the prompts.

 ---